Providers

 Does Medicaid recognize a Licensed Addiction Counselors (LAC) as a qualified provider type?

 Yes.
-An LAC is a Provider type 38 (Behavioral Health Clinician).
-Licensed Addiction Counselor (LAC) A Licensed Addiction Counselor is a person who holds a master’s degree or higher in a clinical Behavioral Health specialization (e.g., counseling, marriage and family, social work, psychology) from an accredited college or university.
-Based on education, training, knowledge, and experience, the scope of practice of a licensed addiction counselor includes Behavioral Health counseling and may include the treatment of substance use disorders, addictive behavioral disorders, and co-occurring mental health disorders, including clinical evaluation and diagnosis, treatment planning, service coordination, case management, clinical documentation, professional and ethical responsibilities, education and psychotherapy with members, family, and community, clinical supervisory responsibilities, and intervention.
+A LAC is a Provider type 38 (Behavioral Health Clinician).
+A Licensed Addiction Counselor (LAC) is a person who holds a master’s degree or higher in a clinical Behavioral Health specialization (e.g., counseling, marriage and family, social work, psychology) from an accredited college or university.
+Based on education, training, knowledge, and experience, the scope of practice of a LAC includes Behavioral Health counseling and may include the treatment of substance use disorders, addictive behavioral disorders, and co-occurring mental health disorders, including clinical evaluation and diagnosis, treatment planning, service coordination, case management, clinical documentation, professional and ethical responsibilities, education and psychotherapy with members, family, and community, clinical supervisory responsibilities, and intervention.
 Refer to CRS 12-245-801.

 Are Case Management Services covered for members receiving SUD services?